 World Dementia Council

-Created by the G8 nations at the 2013 G8 Summit, the World Dementia Council is charged with coordinating the global movement against Alzheimer’s and other dementias.
-The World Dementia Council aims to draw together international expertise to stimulate innovation and coordinate international efforts.
-It has five priority areas of focus: increasing the global funding dedicated to dementia research; sharing and disseminating research data across countries; reducing the regulatory barriers to developing new treatments; establishing international standards for quality dementia care services and supports; and reducing the risk of developing dementia.
+The World Dementia Council is an independent, worldwide coalition that seeks to lead and coordinate global efforts to tackle dementia, ensure international collaboration, and galvanize action against dementia all over the world.
+Originally created by the G8 nations at the 2013 G8 Summit, the World Dementia Council has five priority areas of focus: increasing the global funding dedicated to dementia research; sharing and disseminating research data across countries; reducing the regulatory barriers to developing new treatments; establishing international standards for quality dementia care services and supports; and reducing the risk of developing dementia.

 In 2011, the United Nations (UN) adopted a political declaration to address the growing worldwide burden of non-communicable diseases (NCD).
 NCDs – such as diabetes, heart disease, and cancer – are the leading cause of death worldwide.
 The declaration urges countries to develop national NCD prevention plans, reduce risk factors and social determinants for NCDs, and strengthen the capacity for research and development.